Canberra Brave: Name

 Instead of the traditional use of Canberra in the naming of the team, the consortium opted to adopt CBR based from the 2013 ACT Government project, designed to promote Canberra through the use of the CBR brand.
 CBR gave the team a unique identity in a crowded Canberra sports market that already has a host of teams that use "Canberra" at the beginning to form part of their names (Canberra Raiders; Canberra Capitals; Canberra Cavalry; Canberra United).
 "Brave" was selected as it embodied the values of the team, community and fans.
 This was a brave group of players and fans who came together in the eleventh hour to donate time, money and resources to ensure ice hockey remained in the Nation's Capital.
+In 2024, as part of the 10 year anniversary re-brand, the Brave amended its name to remove the abbreviated "CBR Brave" and replace it with the more traditional "Canberra Brave".

 Colours

 The Brave embraced the Australian Capital Territory flag colours of yellow, navy blue and white.
 The colours can be seen in use in the arena, on team merchandise, official social media accounts, the team website and in advertising videos.
 The Brave home kits are predominantly navy blue with yellow and white accents while the away kits are predominantly white.
+In 2016, the team changed its shade of navy blue to become darker.
 In 2017, the Brave switched from its traditional white away kits to a light grey with navy blue accents.
+In 2020, the Brave revealed new home jerseys with a black and grey (home) and white and black (away) design.
+These were used in the 2021 exhibition series and 2022-23 AIHL seasons.
+In 2024, to mark the teams 10 year anniversary, the Brave re-branded and adopted black, white and gold as the team's new colours.

 Logo

 The Brave logo is designed as a custom hand drawn typeface that can be utilised in its entirety as "Brave" or simply as a "B" for a standalone icon.
+Canberra company Coordinate designed the team's original logo and branding set.
+In 2024, as part of the 10 year anniversary re-brand, Canberra company Supercurious designed a new set of logos using the revised "Canberra Brave" name including long-firm, short-form and sleeve patch.